11/12/24: Application DEADLINE for 2025 Grants

 • Grantees are responsible for organizing and managing their projects as well as finding sites and venues.

-• For each Grant Cycle, artists can choose to apply for either a Research Grant or Project & Presentation Grant (not both) depending on which best supports your practice at this time.
+• For each Grant Cycle, artists can choose to apply for either a Project & Presentation Grant or a Research Grant (not both) depending on which best supports your practice at this time.

 • If you are applying as a collective, one person must serve as the Lead Applicant/point person of the project and be responsible for the receipt, management, and distribution of the funds, handle all communications with WPA, and complete grant reporting.